3D-Printing-Club/CR10_Klipper/README.md

 It is running a E3D Titan extruder with either a 2.85 or 1.75mm V6 hotend.
 The extrusion system is the Hero ME 7 with some assortment of parts. (https://www.printables.com/model/39322-hero-me-gen7-platform-release4)

 ---------------

+**Explanation of Klipper and the foundation of the software/firmware:**

 The foundation of the CR-10 rn is the Raspberry Pi that runs the website and most of the code and then the MCU which is the control board that controls the motors.
 We have the Raspi 4 with a SKR Mini E3 V3 running klipper.
 On this GitHub are the config files for the printer that have all the code that is unique to this printer.
 There are a lot of little things that are a part of this process but you shall eventually learn when you read all of these docs.